Flux qubit-based detector of microwave photons: Introduction

 For a phase qubit, ``working" levels are localized in one well.
 On the contrary, for a flux qubit these two levels belong to different potential wells (i.e., they are characterized by opposite directions of a magnetic flux, or, which is the same, by opposite direction of supercurrent flowing in the loop).
 Therefore, a photon arrival changes the direction of the magnetic flux, and that is measured.
-A flux qubit-based single-photon detector was studied both theoretically \cite{koshino} and experimentally \cite{inomata}.
+A flux qubit-based photon detector was studied both theoretically \cite{koshino} and experimentally \cite{inomata}.
 In these papers, the dressed states of a superconducting qubit represented an artificial $\Lambda$-type three-level system.
 The signal pulse was in a weak coherent state with mean photon number of order 0.1.
 In the experiment, the signal-pulse shape was a Gaussian function (however, the authors theoretically confirm the possibility to detect signals with rectangular and exponentially-decaying shapes).
 The parameters which correspond to near-perfect absorption condition were found.
 At these values of parameters, the reflection of the input signal is reduced.

 In this paper, we study a flux qubit-based detector of microwave photons in a semiclassical approximation, which means that the input signal is in a coherent state.
-Unlike Ref.~\onlinecite{koshino}, we consider the flux qubit as a multilevel system.
+No additional driving fields, used in Ref.~\cite{koshino} to create the dressed qubit-resonator system, are needed in our model.
+Unlike Ref.~\cite{koshino}, we consider the flux qubit as a multilevel system.
+The potential energy and three levels, on which the detection mechanism is based (see Fig.~\ref{Fig:PrincipleOfOperation} below), should satisfy the following conditions: (i) energy difference between two ``working" levels corresponds to the frequency of external microwave field; (ii) the barrier height allows tunneling from the upper ``working" level to lower levels and blocks thermally activated transitions above the barrier; (iii) the tunneling probability from the lower ``working" level is extremely low; (iv) the deep well is sufficiently deep so that the change of magnetic flux, which occurs during the readout stage, is fixed for a long time.
+We include into consideration several additional levels, which appear in the deep well due to these conditions.
 We note that some experimental studies of a flux qubit-based photon detector of this kind were presented in Refs.~\cite{shapovalov, lyakhno} and the scheme of weak continuous measurement for readout of the flux qubit states was proposed~\cite{shnyrkov2020}.
 Using numerical calculations, we plot the dynamics of qubit's populations for readout and reset stages of detection.